Chiroptera/blog/content/pelican_dropbox.md

 Title: Hosting a website in Dropbox
+Authors: Diogo Silva
 Date: 2015-03-31 10:19
 Category:
 Tags: dropbox
+Status: draft

 This entry will serve as a short documentation on how to set up a Pelican website hosted in Dropbox.
 I'm running Ubuntu, so the commands used work in that environment.
 Analogue steps can be taken for PC and Mac.

 # Why host in Dropbox?
-You might imediately think why would you like to host a website in Dropbox.
+You might immediately think why would you like to host a website in Dropbox.
 There are several reasons:
 - You have a prototype website you want to demo.
 Dropbox offers a quick and easy way to have it online and running.
 - You have a simple website you'd like to share with other people.
 - bla ble bli